 Director & Head of Brand Marketing, FleishmanHillard International Communications

 [email protected]

 The PRCA is a member of the International Communications Consultancies Organisation (ICCO).
-All associations affiliated to ICCO and their member agencies have agreed to conform to the Stockholm Charter since 2003.
+All associations affiliated to ICCO and their member agencies have agreed to conform to the Stockholm Charter.
+This document was adopted in 2003 and replaced the Rome Charter, originally adopted by ICCO in 1986.
 The Stockholm Charter lays out a code of professional standards that aims to define the profession.
-In 2017, the ICCO board voted to also approve a statement of ethics called the Helsinki Declaration, a set of principles aimed at uniting the global PR industry under a single banner of ethical behaviour.
+All members of the PRCA subscribe to the International Communications Consultancies Organisation (ICCO) Stockholm Charter, a copy of which is below.

 The ICCO Stockholm Charter

-The International Communications Consultancies Association Professional Charter “Public Relations consultancies are professional service firms who help clients influence opinions, attitudes and behaviour.
-Along with this influence comes responsibility to our clients, our people, our profession and society at large”
+Public Relations consultancies are professional service firms who help clients influence opinions, attitudes and behaviour.
+Along with this influence comes responsibility to clients, staff, our profession and society at large.

-1. Objective Counsel and Advocacy:
+Objective Counsel and Advocacy

 Public relations consultancies may not have interests that might compromise their role as an independent consultant.
 They should approach their clients with objectivity, in order to help the client adopt the optimum communications strategy and behaviour.